Great to have you, Rush Limboy, here behind the Golden EIB.

 I want to get into immigration for a second.

-By the way, the mark that Trump was referring to is Mark Burnett, creator of the apprentice.
+By the way, the mark that Trump was referring to is Mark Burnett, creator of The Apprentice.

-I think he's he's very religious, man.
+I think he's a very religious man.

 He's married to Roma Downey, and they've done numerous documentaries, docudramas on the Bible.

-I mean, Trump just didn't pull it out of the sky.
+So the fact that he did the apprentice that, I mean, Trump just didn't pull it out of the sky.

-He just didn't want to insult Schwarzenegger.
+He didn't want to insult Schwarzenegger.

 You don't have me on your show, blah, blah, blah.